julio-data/ga4-page-engagement-analysis/README.md

 Behavioral analysis of web pages using GA4 data in BigQuery.
 Includes scroll, session duration, engagement rate, and more.

-This repository contains a SQL query for analyzing user behavior on individual web pages using GA4 data exported to BigQuery.

 The query calculates behavioral metrics per `page_location`, helping you understand how users interact with specific pages.

 ## 📊 Metrics included: